 MMCC does offer in-house competency examinations for some of our key, entry-level courses.
 If a course such as keyboarding is required for your degree, you can test for credit.
 There is a fee for this type of test.
 If the course isn't required for your degree, but is a prerequisite to a course that you need to complete for your degree, you can test out for competency.
 There is no fee for this type of test.
 For a full list of examinations available, click here.

 Contact the Library & Learning Services (LLS) on either campus to schedule an exam.

-Satisfactory Academic Progress, or SAP, is maintaining a GPA of 2.0 or higher.
+Satisfactory Academic Progress, or SAP, is maintaining a GPA of 2.0 or higher and successfully completing at least 67% of the classes you attempt.
 If you do not demonstrate satisfactory academic progress toward graduation as determined by attempted credit hours and grade point average, you may be placed on academic probation.
 Any GPA of 1.99 or below will qualify you for probation or dismissal.
 More details on these policies are outlined in the Catalog.
 You'll need to complete the Academic Probation/Dismissal form each semester that you register while on probation.
 Please be aware that financial aid probation is a separate topic.
 If you'd like more information on financial aid probation, please visit Financial Aid.
 If you have any questions about SAP, please contact your Advisor.